rwieruch/blog_robinwieruch_content/react-state-array-add-update-remove.md

 export default App;
 {{< /highlight >}}

-After all, when having immutable data structures (or treating them as immutable), concat is our friend and push our foe when it comes to arrays.
+After all, when having immutable data structures (or treating them as immutable as for React state), concat is our friend and push our foe when it comes to arrays.

 One question remains though: how to add an item at the beginning of an array in React state?
 Same as before, is hasn't to do with React state, but simply with executing the correct JavaScript functionalities.
-In this case, you can use the {{% a_blank "array spread operator" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax" %}}.
-Let's see how it works as alternative to the array concat method first.
+One way would be to exchange places for the concat method from before (e.g. `const list = [state.value].concat(state.list);`).
+Another way of doing it would be using the {{% a_blank "array spread operator" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax" %}}.
+Let's see how it works as alternative to the array concat method.

 {{< highlight javascript "hl_lines=17" >}}
 import React, { Component } from 'react';